South Africa Shark Cage Diving: 10 Things to Know Before You Go

 There are only a handful of places in the world that allow you top to participate in this adrenaline-pumping adventure.
 South Africa is one of them.
 Do you think you have the stomach for staring eye to eye with a 15-foot, 4,000-pound fish?
 Honestly, I was 50/50 whether I was actually going to do the South Africa shark cage diving once I got on the boat.
 But, I am happy to say I did it and survived to tell you about it!
 Thankfully, I kept all of my fingers and toes.

-Read on to find out the 10 things you need to know before doing this epic experience.
+Read on to find out the 10 things you need to know before doing this epic experience, which is #5 on my ultimate couples bucket list.

 * Some of the links in this post contain affiliate links.
 If you make a purchase through these links, we may receive a small commission at no extra cost to you.
 All recommendations are from first-hand experience that I feel will deliver value to you!
 Thank you for your continued support.